A teen gunman and sixth grader killed: What we know about the Iowa school shooting

 “He was hurting.
 He got tired.
 He got tired of the bullying.
 He got tired of the harassment,” 17-year-old Yesenia Roeder Hall said.

-Shortly before the shooting, Butler allegedly posted a final chilling photo on TikTok captioned: “Now we wait”.
+Moments before the shooting, Butler allegedly posted a final chilling video on TikTok captioned: “Now we wait”.

+In the video, Butler posed in a bathroom stall at the school with a blue duffle bag at his feet.

 Investigators also found pictures on his social media accounts showing the 17-year-old posing with firearms.